wolfes/tabspire/README.md

++ Bookmarklets (10-12-2012)
++ Show matching tab names on tab add (10-13-2012)

+- Activity logging
-activity logging and bookmarklets and (show matching tab names on tab add) Assign bookmarklets to be run on tabname's opening.
+- Assign bookmarklets to be run on tabname's opening.
+- HTML5 Notifications with links to site where notif was made.
+-